 Security is a top priority at Google.
 In 2014, Google announced a slight ranking boost to HTTPS URLs in the SERPs.
 Although the industry is divided if this really made a difference for SEO and is worth the investment,

 Think about the last purchase you made.
 What were the features, advantages, and benefits of the specific product or brand that you selected?
-We took a look at a few popular brands in differenct verticals and considered the positioning of the product in the market.
-Did their positionings match our responses?
-Find out!
+We took a look at a few popular brands in different verticals and considered the positioning of the product in the market.
+Did their positionings match our responses and what were their advantages of brand positioning?
+Find out below:

 Online video advertising provides marketers the opportunity to utilize site, sound, and motion to better communicate their message.
 While the idea is not new, the recent advancements in technology and online video integration has created a new medium for businesses to precisely reach target audiences where they live, work, and play.